-Beginning August 1, 2016, Information Resources will change the software chargeback model to annually charge departments for Microsoft Office, ESET and Adobe Acrobat Pro.
-All three of these software packages will be combined into a General Software Bundle and included in every computer’s base image.
+Beginning August 1, 2016, Information Resources will change the software chargeback model to annually charge departments for Microsoft Office and Adobe Acrobat Pro.
+These software packages will be combined into a General Software Bundle and included in every computer’s base image.
 Inventory sheets will be sent to departments in early-to-mid September for review and final invoices will be sent to department in early October.

 Administrative installs of Adobe Creative Suite will be charged annually as part of this process.

-To arrive at an equitable re-charge price, the cost for device will be calculated on the total cost of each enterprise software package (Microsoft, Adobe, and ESET) from the prior year’s invoices and divided by the total number of college-owned computers.
+To arrive at an equitable re-charge price, the cost for device will be calculated on the total cost of each enterprise software package (Microsoft and Adobe) from the prior year’s invoices and divided by the total number of college-owned computers.

 Adobe Creative Suite will be based on what the contract charges per license.

-Users can upgrade to the latest version of these software packages without additional costs via a request through the online hardware/software request system, https://webapp.cortland.edu/hardwaresoftware
+Users can upgrade to the latest version of these software packages without additional costs via a request through the Online Hardware/Software Request System.

 Will departments have to pay for faculty software?